 Best STEM Program: Montclair Learning Center — Montclair

 STEM it up at this one-stop destination for all things related to science, technology, engineering and math.
-The MLC turns the classroom into a playroom with game-based learning.
+Montclair Learning Center turns the classroom into a playroom with game-based learning.
 Presenting complex concepts like robotics and coding as playtime makes learning exciting for your budding scientist.
 With classes like Minecraft Mania, video game labs, and even chess lessons, there is something to tempt kids with a variety of interests by weaving technology into subjects they are already excited about.